Apples may help reduce the risk of cancer, cardiovascular disease and diabetes.

 The American Institute for Cancer Research recommends eating lots of fruits and vegetables, including apples.
 The antioxidant content of apples ranks among the highest for fruits, and research shows that antioxidants help prevent cancer.

-Most people bite into them with their front teeth and chew with their back teeth, giving the acid more time and prolonged exposure to the teeth.
-Dentists recommend cutting up your apples and chewing them with your back teeth.
-Always rinse your mouth with water to help wash away the acid and sugars.
+Dentists recommend cutting up apples and chewing them with the back teeth.
+They also recommend rinsing the mouth with water to help wash away the acid and sugars.

 Apples and pesticides

-Recent governmental pesticide tests revealed the widespread presence of pesticide residues on conventionally grown, non-organic fruits and vegetables.
+"Most apples will have pesticides on them, unless they are certified organic," Flores said.
 Results analyzed by the Environmental Working Group showed that 98 percent of conventional apples had pesticide residue on their peels.
 The group also said in its report, however, that "the health benefits of a diet rich in fruits and vegetables outweigh the risks of pesticide exposure."
 [Infographic: Guide to Pesticides in Produce]

 Washing apples well helps remove pesticides, according to the Colorado State University Extension Service.
+"It's fairly easy… Washing apples and making sure you rub the skin in some way will do the trick," Flores said.
+"You can do this with your hands or a fruit scrubber."
 However, using chemical rinses and other treatments for washing fresh produce is not recommended because the Food and Drug Administration has not evaluated then for safety or effectiveness.

 Are apple seeds poisonous?